-(105) The creation and academic content of new programs must be endorsed by the relevant College Board(s) or Pathways and Academic Learning Support Centre Board and approved by the PCAC on behalf of the Academic Senate after approval of the business case.

-(106) New courses associated with new programs must be added to the University's Course Availability List (CAL) by no later than May in the year before the first offering.
+- (102) The creation and academic content of new programs must be endorsed by the relevant College Board(s) and approved by the PCAC on behalf of the Academic Senate after approval of the business case. - (103) New courses associated with new programs must be added to the University's Course Availability List (CAL) by no later than May in the year before the first offering.
 To be included in the undergraduate UAC guide for the following year, new programs should be submitted to the February 2023 meeting of the PCAC.